 But Isfahan has all these characteristics comprehensively.

 Isfahan is one of the oldest cities in Iran.
-The city has focused on by the governments in different periods.
-Also has selected as the capital during various periods.
-The best historical period of Isfahan is the Safavid period, which chose by Shah Abbas I, as the 3rd capital of the Safavid dynasty.
+This city has been focused on by the governments in different periods.
+It also has been selected as the capital during various periods.
+The peak of Isfahan's flourishing is the Safavid period, which chose by Shah Abbas I, as the 3rd capital of the Safavid dynasty.
 Isfahan's historical monuments are a 3000 years old collection.
 These monuments include pre-Islamic and post-Islamic objects.

-Isfahan "the museum city" or "half of the world" are the other names of this beautiful city.
+Isfahan "the museum city" or "half of the world" are other names for this beautiful city.
 This old city with more than 300 recorded historical monuments is the top Iranian tourism destination.